-During this year’s House of Beautiful Business “Concrete Love conference”, Maja, an 8-year-old girl from South Africa, was challenging the gathered business romantics, self-proclaimed innovation, inclusion & diversity experts and leaders of some of the most acclaimed tech companies to come up with one single but joint action towards betterment of the climate, for the planet, to reduce emissions.
+During this year’s House of Beautiful Business “Concrete Love conference”, Maja, an 8-year-old girl from South Africa, was challenging the gathered business romantics, self-proclaimed innovation, inclusion & diversity experts and leaders of some of the most acclaimed tech companies in an experiment to come up with one single but joint action towards betterment of the climate, for the planet, to reduce emissions.
 Maja, via a recorded video message, gave us exactly 45 minutes.

 And so, history took its course.
 After 45 minutes, 300 humans where yelling in disorder, fighting for the microphone to propagate their ideas by all means.
 And as the last 10 seconds we’re ticking down, instead of at least just taking one single, one tiny or even desperate measure, we had nothing better to do than to squirt with water guns laying around for our distraction.